chandan-u/Lambda_Architecture_For_Recommendation_System/README.md

 For the now the dag should be triggered externally.
 Dag's can be scheduled by enabling start_time in default_args or throug CLI

 # Setup

+**NOTE: This code requires python version 3.5.
+Not tested for other versions**

 ## Steps to configure Airflow